Young at Heart and Active for Life!

 I am very passionate about working with seniors and those with limited mobility.
 Since changing career paths in 2017, I have been drawn more and more to this modality naturally, where it feels more like a hobby or a vocation to me.
 I love hearing my students say they are happy, or that something in class has improved their physical/mental wellbeing.
 I cannot imagine doing anything else now.

 AMALAwellness’ aim is to offer classes for to help improve mental and physical wellbeing, as well as offering a safe, fun, inclusive social space for people to enjoy being active, learning something new and making new friends.

 My main activities are gentle movement classes, yoga classes and chair based exercises, which can be done standing, with chair support or seated.
-My classes focus on the FABS acronym – Flexibility, Aerobics, Balance, Strength, which is incorporated into every class.
+My classes focus on – Flexibility, Mobility, Aerobics, Balance, Strength, and Mindfulness which is incorporated into every class.

 This helps people stay motivated, fit and active as well as providing a sense of community.

 I work with those with Parkinsons, Dementia and COPD, for example.

 In Gentle Exercise and Chair Based Yoga and Exercise classes, exercises are done to music from younger years which really brings a smile to students faces.

 I have helped over 200 people during lockdown and in person since January 2020, to improve their physical and mental wellbeing.
 Please read on to read about our classes, their benefits and the mental, physical and social impact of my project.